-The canny Pug parent knows what's normal for their dog and is alert for changes such as unusual drooling, refusal to move or blue gums.
-If your canine pal starts struggling, keep him cool and carry him home.
-If he isn't wolfing down treats within a few minutes, seek urgent veterinary attention.
+The canny Pug parent knows what's normal for their dog and is alert for changes such as unusual drooling, refusal to move, or blue gums.
+If your canine pal starts struggling, keep them cool and carry them home.
+If they aren't wolfing down treats within a few minutes, seek urgent veterinary attention.
 It's also good to know that it's common for owners of flat-faced (brachycephalic) breeds to see their dog breathe fast through the nose while sleeping.

 A snotty nose makes it difficult to breathe.
-However, rather than a head cold, most fur friends suffer from a long term bacterial (or occasionally fungal) infection in the nasal chambers called rhinitis.
+However, rather than a head cold, most fur friends suffer from a long-term bacterial (or occasionally fungal) infection called rhinitis in the nasal chambers.
 Rhinitis is more of an inconvenience than it is life-threatening.
 However, prompt treatment at the first signs of this infection can nip it in the bud and prevent it from dragging on.
 The first signs of rhinitis are a sniffle and drippy nose.
-Clues include sneezing or the dog licking his nose more frequently, as he uses his tongue as a handkerchief.
+Clues include sneezing or the dog licking their nose more frequently, as they use their tongue as a handkerchief.

 Windpipe (Trachea) Problems

 Just as standing on a hose stops water flowing, anything that squashes the windpipe (trachea) makes it difficult to breathe.
-A simple example is a dog that pulls on his collar, half-choking himself.
+A simple example is a dog that pulls on their collar, half-choking themselves.
 In this case, rapid breathing is a sign the dog is struggling.
 It's important not to overexert the dog and to seek veterinary attention.
-With the exception of kennel cough, these conditions are slow-burners that get worse over time.
+Except for kennel cough, these conditions are slow-burners that get worse over time.

-Laryngeal paralysis is when the larynx (the entrance the windpipe) doesn't open fully which limits the amount of air reaching the lungs.
+Laryngeal paralysis is when the larynx (the entrance to the windpipe) doesn't open fully, which limits the amount of air reaching the lungs.
 To figure out if this is your pet's issue, ask yourself the following questions:

-- Is the dog a Labrador?
+- Is the dog a Labrador Retriever?
 (Labradors are especially at risk.)

 This distressing condition makes it difficult to breathe, even when your dog is resting.
 Avoid exerting the dog and speak to your vet about the laryngeal tie-back operation.